 We’ll touch on one more behavioral explanation for the value premium.
 Many investors have a preference for “lottery ticket” investments that provide the small chance of a huge payoff.
 Investors find this small possibility attractive.
 The result is that positively skewed securities (small-cap growth stocks) tend to be “overpriced,” meaning that they earn negative average excess returns.
 The poor returns to these stocks are reflected in the value premium.

-Summarizing, the behavior patterns we have discussed help explain why the value premium has been so large, larger indeed than most financial economists believe is justified based solely on risk characteristics.
+To summarize, the behavior patterns we have discussed help explain why the value premium has been so large, larger indeed than most financial economists believe is justified based solely on risk characteristics.
 Sentiment has been shown to impact prices, and limits to arbitrage (such as short sale constraints) prevents sophisticated investors from fully correcting mispricings.
-Thus, we have an explanation for why patterns are likely to continue, even after publication of research demonstrating the existence of anomalies.
+Thus, we have an explanation for why patterns are likely to continue, even after the publication of research demonstrating the existence of anomalies.
 That is, they are likely to persist unless, of course, investors stop acting like human beings.
 Moreover, even if the value investing premium is partially attributable to systematic mispricing, attempting to exploit the anomaly involves a high degree of arbitrage risk and can often suffer long bouts of underperformance.
 As Wes points out in his piece, Sustainable Active Investing, value investing is simple, but not easy.